 1.2 Make sure Naverisk can send Emails

 To ensure that Naverisk can send emails successfully, first make sure that there is an SMTP server setup for Naverisk to use.
 It is recommended to use a local SMTP server which permits mail relays from the IP address of the Site Controller.
 For step by step instructions on how to set this up please refer to the Site Controller Installation Guide, under the chapter labelled ‘Add SMTP Server’.
+PLEASE NOTE if using server 2022 or higher, you will be unable to use the local SMTP service on the same server as this feature has been removed by Microsoft.
+Please use Office 365, Gmail or similar service with relaying enabled.

 After setting up the SMTP server, navigate to Settings > System Settings and enter the connection information for SMTP gateway address and credentials.